Deinstitutionalisation: Consequences

 Community services that developed include supportive housing with full or partial supervision and specialised teams (such as assertive community treatment and early intervention teams).
 Costs have been reported as generally equivalent to inpatient hospitalisation, even lower in some cases (depending on how well or poorly funded the community alternatives are).
 Although deinstitutionalisation has been positive for the majority of patients, it also has shortcomings.
 Walid Fakhoury and Stefan Priebe suggest that modern day society now faces a new problem of "reinstitutionalisation". and many critics argue that the policy left patients homeless or in prison.
 Leon Eisenberg has argued that deinstitutionalisation was generally positive for patients, while noting that some were left homeless or without care.

 Medication

-There was an increase in prescriptions of psychiatric medication in the years following deinstitutionalization.
+There was an increase in prescriptions of psychiatric medication in the years following deinstitutionalisation.
 Although most of these drugs had been discovered in the years before, deinstitutionalisation made it far cheaper to care for a mental health patient and increased the profitability of the drugs.
-Some researchers argue that this created economic incentives to increase the frequency of psychiatric diagnosis (and related diagnoses, such as ADHD in children) that did not happen in the era of costly hospitalized psychiatry.
+Some researchers argue that this created economic incentives to increase the frequency of psychiatric diagnosis (and related diagnoses, such as ADHD in children) that did not happen in the era of costly hospitalised psychiatry.

 In most countries (except some countries that are either in extreme poverty or are hindered from importing psychiatric drugs by their customs regulations), more than 10% of the population are now on some form of psychiatric medicine.
 This increases to more than 15% in some countries such as the United Kingdom.
 A 2012 study by Kales, Pierce and Greenblatt argued that these medicines were being overprescribed.